Parish History

 Immaculate Conception Parish – Founded 1878

-The people of Immaculate Conception Church now remember more than a century of living with the earliest memories go back to the 1870’s when the railroads came to Tyler, bringing with them a number of Catholics.
-To serve these Catholics, missionary priests made journeys on horseback from Nacogdoches and Palestine to minister to the steadily growing community.
-In 1878, this community was no longer considered missionary and Immaculate Conception Parish was established as part of the Diocese of Galveston.
+The parish of The Immaculate Conception Church remembers more than a century of living with the earliest memories go back to the 1870’s when the railroads came to Tyler, bringing with them a small band of Catholics.
+To serve these first settlers and the steadily growing Catholic faithful, missionary priests were sent and traveled the territory between Nacogdoches and Palestine, by horseback.
+In 1878, this community was no longer considered missionary and The Immaculate Conception Parish was established as part of the Diocese of Galveston.
 By 1880, the Catholic population exceeded 200 and property was purchased at the corner of West Locust Street and North College Avenue where a small wooden frame church was built.

 In 1927, Fr.
 Sebastian A. Samperi became pastor.
-After repeated attempts to repair the old church for continued use, he redoubled his efforts to build a new one.
-He and the parishioners corresponded with Bishop Joseph P. Lynch of Dallas regarding plans to sell the property and purchase new property at Front Street and South Broadway on which to construct a new church.
+After repeated attempts to repair the old church for continued use, he redoubled the original efforts to build a new one.
+He and the parishioners corresponded with Bishop Joseph P. Lynch of Dallas regarding plans to sell the current property and purchase new property at Front Street and South Broadway for the construction of a new church.
 Several years of negotiation followed before approval was finally received.
 Through great sacrifices of wealth and energy, the new Immaculate Conception Church was dedicated on March 17, 1935.
 In 1949 and then again in 1978, it was renovated and re-decorated.

 The structure, which was designed in the Spanish style, is reminiscent of the Spanish heritage of Texas.
 It stands with nobility and warmth at the corner of one of the busiest intersections in Tyler.
 Since its dedication, the Church has stood as a symbol of those first courageous people who gave so totally of themselves so that we might experience and share their Catholic roots and traditions.